 Second, you need to take action:

-If your baby has a sleep association only, then you will need to do sleep training to get your baby to learn how to go back to sleep when sleep is very light.
-Unfortunately many of the most popular interactive strategies don’t work as well in the early morning hours.
+If your baby has a sleep association only, then you will need to do some sort of sleep training to get your baby to learn how to go back to sleep when sleep is very light.
+Unfortunately, many of the most popular interactive strategies don’t work as well in the early morning hours (e.g. pick-up/put-down).
 Since your baby doesn’t have a very strong sleep drive at 5:00 am, doing check-ins for an hour may make him or her more excited, stimulated or upset (similar to naps).
 Generally, the more hands off you can be with your approach to early morning intervention, the faster your results.
 For example, if you are comfortable waiting until your baby’s target wake time and then getting him/her, that’s fine and should lead to later mornings within 4-5 days.
-Your baby may not sleep at all for the first three days that you do this, but he/she will start to extend those mornings once you get through the first few confusing days.
+Your baby may not sleep at all for the first three days that you do this, but he/she will start to extend those mornings once you get through the first few mornings.
 If you feel uncomfortable with that type of approach, then consider lying in your baby’s room and verbally soothing without picking him/her up until wake time.
 This usually takes more time to work, but is a preferable option for many parents.
 There are many other approaches, but as always the success of any approach relies on your baby’s personality, age, experience with prior sleep training, and your parenting style.
 If you need personalized support for this, book a consultation with us and we will help you devise a customized plan.